MrPickles/dotfiles/README.md

 * [fzf](https://github.com/junegunn/fzf)
 * [delta](https://github.com/dandavison/delta)

+These can be installed via `./setup.sh --install-deps`.
+On Linux, the shared installer auto-detects the distro release and prefers distro-managed packages when they are recent enough, falling back to upstream installs when needed.
-The configuration script attempts to install these, but if you do not have sudo access, it may not work.
+Cargo remains available as an override for the Rust-based CLI tools.
+If you do not have sudo access, distro-managed installs may not work.

 ## Customizing